 person > biography

-Valery KONEVIN was born 16 July 1952 into an
+Valery KONEVIN was born on the 16th of July 1952 in an

 upper middle-class family in Leningrad.

-of Russia in St. Petersburg and performed most historical
+of Russia in St. Petersburg and performed historical

-Tuberovsky was famous playwrighter of fairy tales in Leningrad
+Tuberovsky was a famous playwright of fairy tales in Leningrad

 who encouraged Valery’s early art career.

-By his own choice Valery started a science career after graduation
+By his own choice Valery began a science career after graduating from

-the Aircraft Design and Production faculty at the Kazan State
+the Aircraft Design and Production faculty of the Kazan State

-Technical University, at 1975 and took part in designing of
+Technical University at 1975.
+In 1978 he took part in the design of

-the first soviet flying rocket in 1978.
-He was involved in
+the first soviet flying rocket.
+He was also involved in

 After serving two years in the Soviet Army as an officer of

-an Strategical Rocket Division he studied philosophy, biology,
+the Strategical Rocket Division, he studied philosophy, biology and

-mathematics in his free time and unexpectedly dropped his
+mathematics in his free time.
+In 1980 he unexpectedly dropped his

-science career in 1980, entered Art Academy in Leningrad,
+science career, entered the Art Academy in Leningrad,

-took part in Underground art activity and forced to leave
+took part in Underground art activity and was forced to leave the

 He immigrated to Israel where he attracted attention of art